XTRAGES/AItraffic/README.md

 This project is licensed under a **Proprietary License**.

-It is intended for **personal use, educational purposes, and portfolio demonstration only**.
-**Commercial use, distribution, modification, or resale is strictly prohibited without explicit written permission from the author.**

 See the [LICENSE](./LICENSE) file for full license details.

 ## Sales Pitch 📢